ottonello/P3-behavioral-cloning/writeup_report.md

 ![alt text][image4]
 ![alt text][image5]

+Some samples were removed so the car was not shown when leaving the track, but only joining it instead, since we do not want to induce a bad behaviour into the model.

 I did NOT use data from the second track for training the final model.

 Some additional augmentation was performed to generate a more regular distribution of steering angle sizes.